 The International Data Corporation (IDC) tracks trends in IT, telecommunications, and consumer technology markets.
 Its 2020 quarterly report shows IT spending across the world is now expected to decline 2.7% in constant currency terms.
 But there are two areas still projected to see positive growth: infrastructure spending (expected to grow by 5.3%) and software investments (up by 1.7%).
 It’s the demand for solutions supporting a remote augmented workforce and collaboration that will drive this growth.

 If one is too risk-averse in this climate, one might miss an opportunity for growth.
 This pandemic is calling us to pivot, re-plan our outlook and re-asses the digital strategy.

 A sound digital strategy can help organizations minimize risks.
 It can help build and maintain workforce augmentation for emerging technologies, cloud capabilities and enterprise solutions.
 Successful digital transformation shows that leaders are thinking through digital strategy that allows for quick experimentation, iteration and serves better CX.

 Businesses that have been slow to evolve their tech infrastructure before Covid-19 are now seeing the necessity for a fast digital transformation.
 That’s because their operational agility and CX depend on a stronger technology infrastructure.
 Now more than ever, there’s a focus on building and maintaining a digital-based infrastructure and integrating digital solutions.

-A silver lining to this pandemic is we’ll emerge to a world with massive technological leaps that could create a happier, more agile workforce, and show greater empathy for people.
+A silver lining to this pandemic is emerging to a world with massive technological leaps that could create a happier, more agile workforce, and show greater empathy for people.
 Covid-19 accelerated the global digital transformation and that will change our cultural perceptions of how we operate businesses, deliver value to clients, and re-connect with one another both on and offline.

 Photo by Aljoscha Laschgari on Unsplash